mcgill-robotics-archive/ros-tiva/README.md

 __Instructions__

 - Install `tivaware` to /opt

-__TODO__

-- Merge fragmented scripts
-- Remove Stellaris udev rules
-- Add Tiva udev rules
-- Set up make / cmake
+- Run `install-build-tools.sh`
+- Run `install-ccs-pre.sh`
+- Download and install CCS with all the default settings.
+Be sure to install support for the Tiva C Series boards.
+- Run `install-ccs-post.sh`